afishydeath/match-talk/talk_structure.md

 - here's where match statements come in!
 - go through the following one by one, match statement first, then it's equivalent if statement
   - note that when pattern matching isn't available, you can still use post-fix if statements to cover missing functionality.
+- MATCH STATEMENTS IN PYTHON ARE MORE THAN NORMAL SWITCHES

 ![image-20250901225129297](/home/syn/.config/Typora/typora-user-images/image-20250901225129297.png)